Richard I of England: Death

 In March 1199, Richard was in Limousin suppressing a revolt by Viscount Aimar V of Limoges.
 Although it was Lent, he "devastated the Viscount's land with fire and sword".
 He besieged the tiny, virtually unarmed castle of Châlus-Chabrol.
 Some chroniclers claimed that this was because a local peasant had uncovered a treasure trove of Roman gold.

 On 26 March 1199, Richard was hit in the shoulder by a crossbow bolt, and the wound turned gangrenous.
 Richard asked to have the crossbowman brought before him; called alternatively Pierre (or Peter) Basile, John Sabroz, Dudo, and Bertrand de Gourdon (from the town of Gourdon) by chroniclers, the man turned out (according to some sources, but not all) to be a boy.
-He said Richard had killed his father and two brothers, and that he had killed Richard in revenge.
+He said Richard had killed his father and two brothers, and that he had intended to kill Richard in revenge.
 He expected to be executed, but as a final act of mercy Richard forgave him, saying "Live on, and by my bounty behold the light of day", before he ordered the boy to be freed and sent away with 100 shillings.

 Richard died on 6 April 1199 in the arms of his mother, and thus "ended his earthly day."
-Because of the nature of Richard's death, it was later referred to as "the Lion by the Ant was slain".
+Because of the nature of his death, it was later said that "the Lion by the Ant was slain".
 According to one chronicler, Richard's last act of chivalry proved fruitless when the infamous mercenary captain Mercadier had the boy flayed alive and hanged as soon as Richard died.

 Richard's heart was buried at Rouen in Normandy, his entrails in Châlus (where he died), and the rest of his body at the feet of his father at Fontevraud Abbey in Anjou.
-In 2012, scientists analysed the remains of Richard's heart and found that it had been embalmed with various substances, including frankincense, a symbolically important substance because it had been present both at the birth and embalming of the Christ.
+In 2012, scientists analysed the remains of Richard's heart and found that it had been embalmed with various substances, including frankincense, a symbolically important substance because it had been present both at the birth and embalming of Christ.

 Henry Sandford, Bishop of Rochester (1226–1235), announced that he had seen a vision of Richard ascending to Heaven in March 1232 (along with Stephen Langton, the former archbishop of Canterbury), the King having presumably spent 33 years in purgatory as expiation for his sins.

 Richard produced no legitimate heirs and acknowledged only one illegitimate son, Philip of Cognac.
 He was succeeded by his brother John as king.
 His French territories, with the exception of Rouen, initially rejected John as a successor, preferring his nephew Arthur.
 The lack of any direct heirs from Richard was the first step in the dissolution of the Angevin Empire.